Las Vegas police look for suspect who ran over man on purpose

-A man was hospitalized early Monday morning after a man he borrowed money from is suspected of running him over with a car in the central valley.
+A man was hospitalized early Monday morning after a man he borrowed money from allegedly ran him over with a car in the central valley.

 Metropolitan Police Department Lt.
-David Gordon said the injured man was walking near Eastern and Hacienda avenues about 3:30 a.m. when the other man, to whom he owed money, stopped and asked for his money.
-The one man said he didn’t have the money and as he walked away, he was run over by a car.
+David Gordon said the injured man was walking near Eastern and Hacienda avenues about 3:30 a.m. when the man to whom he owed money stopped in a car and demanded repayment.
+The one man said he didn’t have the money and as he walked away, Gordon said, he was run over by a car.

 The injured man was hospitalized and is expected to survive.
 Police are searching for a 1990s silver sedan, possibly a Buick Regal, Gordon said.